Find more pictures on Trove!

 Searching Trove's digitised newspapers

 Trove's digitised newspapers are a great way to search for information about your family.
-They contains notices for births, deaths and marriages, mission and reserve activities, as well as occasional articles and photos.
+They contain notices for births, deaths and marriages, mission and reserve activities, as well as occasional articles and photos.

 Name searching on Trove

 You can search for people in Trove's digitised newspapers.
-The example below offer tips and hints on how to search Trove's newspapers.
-In the example the name of an Aboriginal man from Victoria "George Patten" is used, however you may use any name you wish.
+The example below offers tips and hints on how to search Trove's newspapers.
+In the example, the name of an Aboriginal man from Victoria "George Patten" is used, however you may use any name you wish.

 Step 1: Navigate to Trove's newspapers

-Step 2: Type "George Patten" into the search bar and hit enter.
+Step 2: Type "George Patten" into the search bar, select "Newspapers & Gazettes" and hit enter.

 By searching for "George Patten", we've gotten thousands of results, some of which aren't related to the George Patten we're looking for.
 This tends to happen a lot with common names.